rudijs/meanr-full-stack/docs/installation.md

     npm install

-Copy all example configuration files into place

-    grunt init

 Install front-end package dependencies with Bower based on the `bower.json` configuration

     bower install

+Copy all `example/` configuration files into place

+    grunt init

 At this point the MEANR application is ready to run and if you have MongoDB and Redis installed you can proceed without the virtual machine.